visioncortex/vtracer/README.md

 - **Binary thresholding** — a tunable fixed cutoff (`--threshold`) or **Bradley–Roth adaptive** thresholding (`--adaptive`, with `--adaptive-window` / `--adaptive-t`) for scans with uneven lighting.
+- **`--clustering watershed`** — an alternative region-forming algorithm: a hierarchical watershed on the pixel graph (Cousty et al., TPAMI 2009; Najman, Cousty & Perret, ISMM 2013), cut at `--watershed-detail`.
+Content-adaptive regions that follow object shape — pairs beautifully with `cutout`.

 ## Downloads